Have you ever gone fishing and caught something you’ve never seen before?

-In 1939, our grandmother’s brother found one of the fascinating species of Bat Fish in the US Virgin Islands!
+In 1939, a family member found a fascinating species of Bat Fish in the St. Thomas!

 It turned out to be a long-nosed, Bat Fish about five inches in length.

-It was a strange sight to all who gazed upon it!
+It was a strange sight to all who saw it!

-One resembling it had been found in Puerto Rico and was called Diablo or Devil because of its bizarre appearance.
+One resembling this oddity had been found in Puerto Rico and was called Diablo or Devil because of its bizarre appearance.

 The Origins of the Bat Fish

 Edward J. Brundage, who was on the island studying the flora and fauna said that the fish was only known to inhabit the Florida Cays and some parts of the West Indies.